-determines rating and taxing authorities are to be provided with market-based Adjustment Factors for property valuations when rating authorities are not subject to a revaluation cycle.
-Adjustment Factors help minimise large fluctuations to valuations that can occur between the revaluation cycles.
-Currently, revaluations are undertaken on a six year cycle.
+Valuation of Land Act 2001 provides that rating and taxing authorities are to be provided with market-based Adjustment Factors for property valuations when rating authorities are not subject to a Fresh Valuation (revaluation) cycle.

 Who determines Adjustment Factors?

 Adjustment Factors are determined by the Valuer-General.

-How often will Adjustment Factors be used?
+How often are Adjustment Factors determined?

 How are Adjustment Factors calculated?

 Property sales information, current rental data and a range of relevant market evidence are used to determine the levels of value of each class of properties within a selected area.

 There are 6 primary classifications:

 - Residential - Properties that are able to be occupied by people on a temporary or permanent basis for residential purposes.